wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Wisconsin Bankruptcy Records?

 Bankruptcy records in Wisconsin contain details of persons or businesses involved in bankruptcy cases.
 These cases are often filed by debtors seeking to eliminate debts or create a repayment plan.
-As stated under the U.S. Bankruptcy Code, there are six types of bankruptcy cases, which are all handled by the two federal courts in Wisconsin.
+Under the U.S. Bankruptcy Code, there are six types of bankruptcy cases, which are all handled by the two federal courts in Wisconsin.

 • The U.S. Bankruptcy Court Eastern District of Wisconsin has jurisdiction over bankruptcy cases in the Green Bay court division and Milwaukee court division.